Prohibited & Restricted Items in Metro Campus Residence Halls

 Certain items are prohibited in the residence halls for safety and security purposes.
-These included, but are not limited to, the following items:
+These include, but are not limited to, the following items

 Confiscated items become property of the University and will be discarded or, when possible, donated to a local charity.
 Items will not be returned to residents.
 A minimum fine of at least $50 will be issued for each item confiscated.